11 types of pug you will find at PugFest

 Wilma and I had a great time at PugFest Birmingham!

 She didn't seem to mind her homemade 3-headed-pug costume too much, finding it amusing when the other puggies couldn't distinguish one head from another.
-She particularly enjoyed freaking out the handful of pugs that were scared of it and wants me to take it to the park to see if she can deter the bigger bum-sniffing dogs.
+She particularly enjoyed freaking out the handful of pugs that were wary of it.

-If you would like to attend a PugFest, there is one coming up in Essex.
+If you would like to attend a PugFest, there's a full list of upcoming events on their website.
 You don't have to own a pug to attend, so take it as the perfect opportunity to ogle all the squishy-faced pugs of your dreams.